Rise of violent Buddhist rhetoric in Asia defies stereotypes

 In Myanmar, ultra-nationalist monks led by firebrand preacher Wirathu have poured vitriol on the country’s small Muslim population, cheering a military crackdown forcing nearly 700,000 Rohingya into Bangladesh.

-And in neighbouring Thailand, a prominent monk found himself in hot water for calling on followers to burn down mosques.
+And in neighboring Thailand, a prominent monk found himself in hot water for calling on followers to burn down mosques.

 What has prompted this surge in aggressive rhetoric from followers of a faith that is so often equated, rightly or wrongly, with non-violence?